How to choose the best health insurance plans

 Of course comparing the market for health insurance quotes is one way you will save money but there are also a number of ways you can tweak your health cover which can in turn reduce the amount you pay each month.

 - Agree to be treated by a selected number of private hospitals.
 This may mean you travel further for treatment but could reduce the amount you pay overall

 - Agree to pay an excess meaning that you pay part of every claim.
 The more excess you pay, the lower your premium

 - Agree to be treated by the NHS if the treatment can take place within a specified amount of time (e.g. 6 weeks)

 - Agree to pay a proportion of the full treatment costs, e.g. 25%.
 The higher the percentage you agree to pay, the lower your premium

-Some health care providers also reduce payments through your ‘no claims bonus’ whilst others provide additional discounts for people with healthier lifestyles.
+Some health cover providers also reduce payments through your ‘no claims bonus’ whilst others provide additional discounts for people with healthier lifestyles.
 For more information on how you can cut your healthcare costs with a few lifestyle changes, see our new section coming soon.

 How does Private Health Insurance work?

-The level of Private Health Care you select will dictate what you are covered for; basically the things you can claim for.
+The level of Private Health insurance you select will dictate what you are covered for; basically the things you can claim for.
 If you have health issues, an illness or injury that requires investigation or treatment, first see your doctor who will refer you to a specialist.
 Once you have been referred, call your health insurance provider to check that the condition is covered under the healthcare plan you have chosen.
 It is important to ensure your condition is covered before you see the specialist.